robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 GuardDuty is now enabled and continuously monitoring your CloudTrail logs, VPC flow logs, and DNS Query logs for threats in your environment.

-## Enable Amazon Macie

-Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie.
-Macie is a security service that will continuously monitor data access activity for anomalies and generate alerts when it detects risk of unauthorized access or inadvertent data leaks.

-1. Go to the <a href="https://us-west-2.redirection.macie.aws.amazon.com/" target="_blank">Amazon Macie</a> console (us-west-2).

-2. Click **Get Started**.

-3. Macie will create a service-linked role when you enable it.
-If you would like to see the permissions that the role will have you can click the **View service role permissions**.

-4. Click **Enable Macie**.

 ## Setup Amazon Macie for data discovery & classification